QUESTION & ANSWERS

 How big is a Spare Air?

 They are so small and compact anyone can carry them diving!
 SPARE AIR is the smallest redundant SCUBA system available yet is packed with 3000 psi, enough air to get you to the surface in an emergency.
 The 170 model is a little bigger than the size of a coke can and the 300 model is similar to the size of a can of hairspray.
+The new 600 model is the same height as the 300, expanding 1 inch to the diameter and adding only 1-1/2 lbs while doubling air capacity.

 Which size Spare Air should I buy?

 The 300 model is our most popular size with recreational divers and is also offered in a Nitrox version for those of you who dive with Nitrox.
 The 170 model is popular with instructors/professional divers and for diving in shallower depths.
+The new 600 model will meet the demands of divers requesting an even larger air capacity, but only you can decide which model is best for you depending upon how you dive.

 How much air does a Spare Air hold and at what pressure?